acend/website-hugo/site/content/en/trainings/openshift4ops.md

         - title : "Target Audience"
           icon : "3"
           content : "<ul>
-<li>Our training is aimed at System Engineers, OpenShift Engineers and others who want to learn about the operational aspects of OpenShift 4</li>
+<li>Our training is aimed at system engineers, OpenShift engineers and everyhone who wants to learn about the operational aspects of OpenShift 4</li>
 <li>Basic knowledge of container technologies as well as OpenShift or Kubernetes is a prerequisite</li>
 </ul>"